Hitman 2 (2018 video game): Critical reception

-Hitman 2 received "generally favorable" reviews, according to review aggregator Metacritic.
+Hitman 2 received "generally favorable" reviews, according to review aggregator platform Metacritic.
 Reviewers agreed the game does not significantly deviate from its predecessor's formula but they enjoyed the general gameplay loop and its improvements.
-Some gaming journalists said the episodic model of Hitman helped players thoroughly explore each level and were disappointed IO Interactive abandoned this release strategy for Hitman 2.
+Some game journalists said the episodic model of Hitman helped players thoroughly explore each level and were disappointed IO Interactive abandoned this release strategy for Hitman 2.

 Hitman 2s design received critical praise.
 Phil Savage from PC Gamer strongly praised five of the game's six maps, and described them as "large" and "intricate".
 He added the quality of the maps is more consistent than those of the first game.
 He said, however, Hitman 2 did not extensively experiment with the formula and that the game simply "riffs on familiar design principles".
 Writing for GameSpot, Edmon Tran described the maps as "overwhelming in the best way possible" and singled out Mumbai as one of the game's standout maps.
 Many reviewers praised the diversity of the maps, each of which is set in visually unique locations with their own characters and routes.
 Caty McCarthy from USgamer praised IO for perfecting the formula established in its predecessor and said all levels reached the quality of Sapienza, which is widely recognized as Hitmans best map.
 Destructoids Chris Carter agreed, and said "Hitman 2 is a colossal collection of puzzles begging to be solved through multiple playthroughs".
 The Legacy content received praise for introducing gameplay adjustments to older Hitman levels.